Share This Story, Choose Your Platform!

 Joe told me that his generator was rated at 16 g/h.
 So, I visited the ozonator manufacturer’s Website, where I learned that the ozone was produced from that generator at 1 percent concentration by weight.
 We have never dissolved more than 6-10 percent of the ozone in our lab experiments at a 1 percent concentration.
 To dissolve 60-70 percent, we usually need a concentration of 6 percent or higher.
 Joe’s generator was only dissolving 1.6 g of ozone (16 g x 10%=1.6 g), creating a concentration of only 0.004 ppm.
 Indeed, that concentration is only one-tenth of the required.
 Such a low ozone concentration is approaching levels where, according to a University of Maine study*, even using distilled water is better than ozone.
 No wonder Joe’s generator didn’t work simply because they did not select the right size generator.

-If he had found a 25 g/h oxygen-fed ozone generator that produces ozone at 6 percent concentration for his customer, he would have had an ecstatically happy customer with crystal-clear, chemical-free swimming pool water — and a lot of referrals.
+If he had found that ATLAS 30 a 30 g/h oxygen-fed ozone generator that produces ozone at 9-12 percent concentration for his customer, he would have had an ecstatically happy customer with crystal-clear, chemical-free swimming pool water — and a lot of referrals.
 The first service call for such a higher-production ozone generator might not have occurred until many years after the installation.

 It is sad that correct information sometimes is not getting to the water treatment professional in the field.
 For this reason, after a few bad experiences with ozone applications, they may conclude that “ozone does not work.”
 In retrospect, better information about ozone pool generators, performance and capabilities would help the whole industry, consumers, and our earth.